 Tom's Proton Therapy for Throat Cancer

-Tom met with that first cancer care team after swelling on the right side of his throat led his primary care physician to recommend a CT scan and biopsy that, in turn, revealed tonsillar cancer.
+Tom met with the initial cancer care team after swelling on the right side of his throat led his primary care physician to recommend a CT scan and biopsy that, in turn, revealed tonsillar cancer.
 The experience was positive, but he left with a cancer diagnosis and a scheduled date for trans oral surgery, followed by standard radiation and possibly chemotherapy.
-Tom is a professional entertainer and singer and the side effects of such a treatment plan could affect his singing, not to mention his ability to swallow.
+Tom is a professional entertainer and singer, and the side effects of such a treatment plan could affect his singing, not to mention his ability to swallow.
 Still, Tom made the arrangements for surgery.
 A few days later, when the gravity of his diagnosis and treatment set in, he became less comfortable with the implications.

 "I think it takes a couple days to really register that you have cancer.
-And for me, it was not only life threatening, even if I survived, life altering," Tom said.
+And for me, it was not only life threatening, even if I survived, but life altering," Tom said.
 "I thought, in today's day and age, there's got to be something else."

-Tom was immediately struck by the positive attitude of everyone he met at the Northwestern Medicine Proton Center.
-It was an attitude of “we’re going to beat this."
+He described the attitude as, "We're going to beat this."
 From the receptionists to the technicians, everyone had an optimistic approach.

-Tom said, “I just decided that I was going to put my faith in him and go from there.
-So that's what I did."
+"I decided I was going to put my faith in Northwestern Medicine and go from there," Tom said.
+"So that's what I did."

 Proton therapy is an innovative radiation treatment that uses protons to precisely target cancers and tumors, delivering more treatment to the target area and less to the surrounding healthy tissues.
-The benefits are particularly profound for cancers like Tom's, which are located near other vital organs.
+The benefits are particularly profound for cancers like Tom's that are located near other vital organs.